Michigan judge rules yes to possible life-without-parole sentence for teenage shooter

 Sometimes a crime is so heinous, and its effect on a community so traumatic, that the person responsible should face the harshest penalty possible, no matter how young they were when they committed the act.

-That's the ruling from a Michigan judge who finds the teen shooter responsible for killing four classmates and wounding seven other people at Oxford High School in November, 2021, should be eligible for a life sentence without parole.
+That's the ruling from a Michigan judge, who said Friday that the teen shooter responsible for killing four classmates and wounding seven other people at Oxford High School in November 2021 should be eligible for a life sentence without parole.

 Life without parole will be considered as possible sentence

-Judge Kwame Rowe's decision follows days of graphic and, at times, disturbing testimony tracing Ethan Crumbley's path towards the bloody massacre in the halls of Oxford High School.
+Oakland County Circuit Judge Kwame Rowe's decision follows days of graphic and, at times, disturbing testimony tracing 17-year-old Ethan Crumbley's path toward the bloody massacre in the high school halls.

 Crumbley was 15 when he took a handgun from his school backpack, emerged from a school bathroom and methodically began shooting his classmates, as well as firing rounds at a teacher.
 Most of those he killed were executed at point blank range.